dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

 ### Share the Google Ads Account with the API:

 :::note
-For service account authentication, use the client_email.
+For service account authentication, use the `client_email`.
 For OAuth authentication, use the email associated with the app creation and refresh token generation.
 :::